-In June 2011, Wollongong City Council commenced engaging with the community to create the Wollongong 2022 Community Strategic Plan.
-Through a comprehensive engagement process Council and the community held conversations around visions, goals and strategic objectives and we learnt about the community's priorities for their city.
-The Specific engagement for the Securing Our Future Financial Sustainability Review commenced in September, 2013.
-Council engaged the community in conversations about long-term financial sustainability.
-The conversations focused on options for financial security via efficiencies, service levels and funding sources.
-This engagement process with the community went through four phases/steps.
-Step 1 - Call for submissions to inform the Citizen's Panel
+In June 2011, Wollongong City Council commenced engaging with the community to create a Community Strategic Plan.
+Through a comprehensive engagement process Council and the community held conversations around visions, goals and strategic objectives.
+We learnt about the community's priorities for their city, namely to make our city a vibrant, engaging and connected place that our community and visitors can enjoy and be proud of.
+The long term vision reflected these goals and the community's love of place: